Farringdon Without

-Farringdon Without is the most westerly Ward of the City of London, its suffix Without reflects its origin as lying beyond the City's former defensive walls.
-It was first established in 1394 to administer the suburbs west of Ludgate and Newgate, and also around West Smithfield.
-This was achieved by splitting the very large, pre-existing Farringdon Ward into two parts, Farringdon Within and Farringdon Without.
+Farringdon Without is the most westerly ward of the City of London, England.
+Its suffix Without reflects its origin as lying beyond the City's former defensive walls.
+It was first established in 1394 to administer the suburbs west of Ludgate and Newgate, including West Smithfield and Temple.
+This was achieved by splitting the very large, pre-existing Farringdon Ward into two parts, Farringdon Within (inside the wall) and Farringdon Without (outside the wall).
 The large and prosperous extramural suburb of Farringdon Without has been described as having been London's first West End.

-The largest of the City's 25 Wards, it was reduced in size considerably after a boundary review in 2003, and no longer corresponds very closely to its historic extent.
+The ward was reduced in size considerably after a boundary review in 2003, and no longer corresponds closely to its historic extent, although it remains the largest of the City's 25 wards.
 Its resident population is 1,099 (2011).

-Farringdon Without and Farringdon Within are unconnected to the Farringdon area to the north, outside the City, in Clerkenwell.
-Southern Clerkenwell is sometimes referred to as Farringdon due to the presence of Farringdon Station, which was named after Farringdon Street and originally named Farringdon Street Station.
+Farringdon Without and Farringdon Within are unconnected to the Farringdon area to the north, outside the city, in the London Borough of Islington.
+The area is sometimes referred to as Farringdon due to the presence of Farringdon Station, which was named after Farringdon Street and originally named Farringdon Street Station.

 Setting

-The ward administers the land beyond the City's former western gates, including the Middle Temple, Inner Temple, Smithfield and St Bartholomew's Hospital.
-Since the boundary changes the ward now extends further west to meet the City of Westminster at Chancery Lane.
+The ward administers the land beyond the city's former western gates, including the Middle Temple, Inner Temple, Smithfield and St Bartholomew's Hospital.
+Since the boundary changes to the City of London in 1994, the ward now extends further west to meet the City of Westminster at Chancery Lane.

 It includes land on both sides of the (now buried) River Fleet and part of its northern boundary was formed by the Fagswell Brook, which ran east to west along a line approximating to Charterhouse Street, before joining the Fleet which runs north to south under Farringdon Road and Farringdon Street.

-The Ward includes a part of Holborn; the church of St Andrew Holborn and the part of its parish known as St Andrew below the Bars – with the part known as St Andrew above the Bars outside the City (in the modern London Borough of Camden).
+The ward includes a part of Holborn; the church of St Andrew Holborn and the part of its parish known as St Andrew below the Bars – with the part known as St Andrew above the Bars outside the city (in the modern London Borough of Camden).
 The term Bars refers to the historic boundary marks the city established when its rights or jurisdiction came to extend beyond the walls.